A Mom Explains the Extreme Highs and Lows of Motherhood - Baby Chick

 Share

-Love’s Essence Rests in a Mother’s Arms Despite the World’s Heaviness
+Love’s Essence in a Mother’s Arms

 In my highest moments of motherhood, I’m holding my babies close, breathing in every sweet second of babyhood while I can.
 I know these days will one day become the “good old days” because, let’s face it, babies don’t keep.
 And I feel eternally blessed for these fleeting moments.

 In my lowest moments of motherhood, I’m holding my babies close, trying desperately to breathe while waiting for those short-lived moments to pass.
-I know I know; I’ll miss them all one day.
+I know, I know; I’ll miss them all one day.
 But, my goodness, when the nights are endlessly long, and I’m struggling to keep both eyes open (literally), though I can’t even find a moment to close them, being a mom pushes me to my limits.

-Love Encompasses Moms Despite Barely Staying Afloat
+Love Keeps Moms Afloat

-In my highest moments of motherhood, I gaze down at peaceful tiny faces smiling blissfully in their sleep.
+In my highest moments of motherhood, I gaze down at peaceful, tiny faces smiling blissfully in their sleep.
 Small, beautiful faces that I’ll do anything to ensure self-confidence when they greet their reflections staring back in the mirror upon daybreak.
 In these moments, I’m in awe that this is my real life.
 These are my babies.
 Because to me, these tiny faces are the epitome of perfection, awake or asleep.
 (P.S.
 Mama, I promise you that sleep always comes.
 Even when it feels so far away.)

 In my lowest moments of motherhood, I yearn for calm after a day of constant balancing, nurturing, protecting, and loving.
 Not just for my two under two but for myself.
 For my tired — scratch that — exhausted self.
 For my two pant-sizes-larger, more-experienced-yet-more-frazzled self.
 The one in dire need of some basic self-care (which, as all moms know, is tough to come by when your priority can no longer be yourself).
 Because I sometimes struggle to recognize myself after three ruthless pregnancies, two emergency C-sections, and one heartbreaking loss in two years.